david-bazalduaa/Analyzing-customer-churned-Excel/README.md

 ## 📌 Objective
 Understand why customers are leaving (churning), identify patterns using calculated columns and PivotTables, and design a dashboard to communicate insights clearly.

-## 📂 Folder Structure
-- `data/`: Contains raw and reference files (dataset and metadata).
-- `analysis/`: Contains Excel files with analysis and dashboards.
-- `docs/`: Contains additional documentation and project summary.
-- `assets/`: Visual assets such as dashboard screenshots.

 ## 💡 Key Questions
 - What is the overall churn rate?
 - What factors contribute most to churn?